mitsuoxv/us-tariffs-on-china/README.md

 “16b”, “200b”, “300b\_a”, “300b\_c”, “excl”, and “rest”.
 “34b”,
 “16b”, “200b”, “300b\_a”, “300b\_c” are imposed tariffs effective on
 July 6 2018, August 23 2018, September 24 2018, September 1 2019 and
-(scheduled) December 15 2019, respectively. “excl” is exclusion granted so far. “rest” is the rest.
+(postponed) December 15 2019, respectively. “excl” is exclusion granted so far. “rest” is the rest.

 What can I say from the chart below?